sentinel-official/docs/docs/validator-setup/node-setup.md

 ```

 Set seeds and peers separated by comma.
 - **Seeds**: are initial entry points for new nodes joining the network and are typically used during the bootstrap phase.
 In this phase, a new node connects to them to obtain information about the network's topology and to discover other nodes to connect to.
-The seeds you see below are taken from [here](https://github.com/QuokkaStake/ansible/blob/master/group_vars/sentinelhub_2)
-- **Peers***: are usually nodes that a given node wants to maintain a reliable and consistent connection with, often because they have specific roles in the network or are deemed important for communication.
-The below peers were sent me by a Sentinel developer.
+- **Peers**: are usually nodes that a given node wants to maintain a reliable and consistent connection with, often because they have specific roles in the network or are deemed important for communication.

+You can obtain a comprehensive list of seeds both on [Mintscan](https://dev.mintscan.io/sentinel/info) and on the Quokkastake GitHub [repository](https://github.com/QuokkaStake/ansible/blob/master/group_vars/sentinelhub_2).

 ```bash title="${HOME}/.sentinelhub/config/config.toml"
 [p2p]